8 unmissable movies about the Netherlands in WWII

 8. The Forgotten Battle (De Slag om de Schelde)

-We can’t end this list without mentioning one of the most expensive Dutch films to ever be produced.
+We can’t end this list without mentioning one of the most expensive Dutch films ever produced.

-It follows the tensive story of a British glider pilot, a Nazi soldier and a Dutch resistance fighter whose stories intertwine under extreme circumstances in one of the longest and most violent battles in the Netherlands.
+It follows the tense story of a British glider pilot, a Nazi soldier, and a Dutch resistance fighter whose stories intertwine under extreme circumstances in one of the longest and most violent battles in the Netherlands.

-Why we love this: It shows multiple perspectives on the war all in one battle.
+Why we love this: It shows multiple perspectives on the war in one battle.

 Where to watch it: Netflix